 - DKIM and DomainKeys embed information within the email, making it harder to forge, but they can also be harder to implement for senders and receivers.
 By adding DNS records to your domain, you can explicitly allow Sendgrid to send on your behalf and digitally 'sign' messages sent through Sendgrid.
 The DKIM record allows Sendgrid to digitally 'sign' your emails for your domain.
 Without this record, Sendgrid still adds this to your emails, but it's signed for the Sendgrid sending server instead of your domain.

 If your DNS provider uses 'escaping', meaning you can't use semicolons, use this instead:

 k=rsa\; t=s\; p=MIGfMA0GCSqGSIb3DQEBAQUAA4GNADCBiQKBgQDliDrtiw6YnNN+qhifgfb+U4aurzGRHrQSVcFncvHsxo4GwYvjM+wSvTDOgfIoGnHfBxkq/emhPhtpmIYgtrsZMUlt7Sw6ROJF5Cxg/YHmBAa9koNjPpGyhGTxwa4cPqhTOip2pQdHlX5y9o5fXs7gGRJ2kufr8VJvC902Dr8l4QIDAQAB

-- Adding the MX record is optional and is an extra security against being marked as spam.
+- Adding the MX record is strongly encouraged and is an extra security against being marked as spam.

 Some receiving servers will check if there is an MX record to identify if this is spam or not.